Spoof detection using time-delay shallow neural network and feature switching: Conclusion

 \section{Conclusion}

 Spoofed utterances contain traces of approaches used to generate them.
 The ability of \emph{x}-vector based NN to capture the utterance level information is established in the field of speaker verification.
-Hence, in this work, an attempt has been made to develop spoof detection systems using \emph{x}-vector framework.
-A shallow NN with focal-loss as the loss function is proposed as the \emph{x}-vector architecture for spoof detection.
-On ASV-spoof-2019 dataset, the proposed \emph{x}-vector based SDS outperforms all the GMM based SDS in case of PA, whereas GMM based SDS performs well for LA in most of the cases.
+Hence, in this work, an attempt has been made to develop spoof detection systems using a similar TDNN framework.
+A time-delay shallow neural network (TD-SNN) with focal-loss function is proposed as the neural network architecture for spoof detection.
+On ASV-spoof-2019 dataset, the proposed TD-SNN based SDS outperforms all the GMM based SDS in case of PA, whereas GMM based SDS performs well for LA in some of the cases.
 Further, DLFS paradigm is used to improve the performance of single feature based SDS.
-The best performing \emph{x}-vector SDS with DLFS outperforms the best performing GMM-DLFS SDS with a relative improvement of 34.53\% for PA in terms of min-t-DCF respectively.
+The best performing TD-SNN SDS with DLFS outperforms the best performing GMM-DLFS SDS with a relative improvement of 48.03\% and 49.47\% for LA and PA in terms of min-t-DCF, respectively.